Holden Commodore (VH)

 The Holden Commodore (VH) is a mid-size car that was produced by Holden from 1981 to 1984.
 It was the third iteration of the first generation of the Holden Commodore.

+History

-This new Commodore was an evolution of the previous Holden VC series model, and was released on 5 October 1981.
-The frontal appearance was mildly facelifted with a new horizontal-slat grille and new lighting components designed to give a lower, wider look, and for interest of aerodynamics.
+The VH Commodore was released on 5 October 1981.
+The frontal appearance was a mild facelift to the VC Commodore, with a new horizontal-slat grille and new lighting components designed to give a lower, wider look, and for interest of aerodynamics.
 It continued to be available as sedan and station wagon, with new taillight clusters utilized on sedan models.